dpejoh/Adwaita-colors/README.md

 > [!TIP]
 > Once the icons are installed, apply the theme through GNOME Tweaks.

-## Integrating with MoreWaita:

-In the index.theme file, add MoreWaita at the beginning of the Inherits= line:

-`Inherits=MoreWaita,Adwaita`
-> [!NOTE]
-> Arch Linux AUR packages integrate with MoreWaita automatically.

 ## Auto Match Adwaita-color with Accent Colors:

 To automatically match your color accent with the Adwaita theme, you can install the "Auto Adwaita Colors" extension by [@celiopy](https://github.com/celiopy/auto-adwaita-colors).